Name: Marmaduke

 McMains.

-still in Parke County and just one page over is Jacob D. Barnes, age 30, a
+in Parke County and just one page over is Jacob D. Barnes, age 30, a farmer,

-farmer, with land valued at $250, and born in Virginia.
-Living with him is his
+with land valued at $250, and born in Virginia.
+Living with him is his wife

 HIS OLD FAMILY MOVES ON:

-about 1853, all of the remainder of Marmaduke's family moved to Iowa.
-The move
+1853, all of the remainder of Marmaduke's family moved to Iowa.
+The move to

-to Iowa included Marmaduke's brother Jacob.
-In the 1860 census Jacob and
+Iowa included Marmaduke's brother Jacob.
+In the 1860 census Jacob and Catherine

-Catherine have moved to Davis Co., IA, the same county as Jane.
-They have four
+have moved to Davis Co., IA, the same county as Jane.
+They have four daughters,

-have reports from other sources that Jacob became a Methodist Minister,
+reports from other sources that Jacob became a Methodist Minister, following in

-following in the footsteps of his father.
-However I have not been able to
+the footsteps of his father.
+However I have not been able to verify this, and

-verify this, and every census through 1880 identifies him as a farmer.
-(This is
+every census through 1880 identifies him as a farmer.
+(This is not necessarily

-not necessarily a conflict - - it was not uncommon for a minister to farm while
+a conflict - - it was not uncommon for a minister to farm while preaching on

 —————————————————————————————————————————————